AnoushkaTripathi/VSD_SQUADRON_MINI_RISCV_RESEARCH_INTERNSHIP/Capstone_project.md

 # Moving Average Filter with VSD Squadron MINI
-This repository contains an example of how to implement a moving average filter using Arduino.
+This repository contains an example of how to implement a moving average filter using VSD Squadron MINI.
 The moving average filter is a simple yet effective way to smooth out noisy sensor data, making it easier to work with and more accurate.

 ## Code Overview